Monster Bash (pinball)

 Monster Bash is a pinball machine produced by Williams.
 The game features six Universal Monsters, namely The Creature from the Black Lagoon, The Wolf Man, Frankenstein's monster, the Bride of Frankenstein, Dracula and The Mummy.

 Description

 The main goal of the game is to collect the instruments of the iconic horror characters and form the Monsters of Rock band.
 The table includes a Phantom Flip; when this feature is enabled, the player can let go of the flipper buttons and allow the game to attempt a shot.

 The machine has an easter egg mode called “Lyman’s Lament”.
 It features different music and comments of programmer Lyman Sheats while the ball is played.
 The game uses the DCS Sound System.

+Very few changes were made from the CAD drawings through the whitewood to the final layout.

+A version of the backglass including dancing girls in cages was vetoed by Universal.
+The final version of the artwork on the backglass includes the Creature from the Black Lagoon holding the damsel, with his saxophone suspended in midair despite him supposedly playing it.
+On the backglass of the 1992 pinball machine Creature from the Black Lagoon, Creature and the damsel are shown in a similar pose.
+This final version was described as having a "more focused theme and composition".